458 Fairall Street, Unit 7

 The following supports are available for all students:

-Every site has the services of a Social Worker and/or a Child and Youth Counselor to assist students and/or families in identifying and managing the barriers that are/have been negatively affecting the student's ability to benefit from the educational process.
+Every site has the services of a Social Worker and/or a Child and Youth Counsellor to assist students and/or families in identifying and managing the barriers that are/have been negatively affecting the student's ability to benefit from the educational process.

 "As part of the diploma requirements, students must complete a minimum of 40 hours of community involvement activities.
 These activities may be completed at any time during their years in the secondary school program.
 The community involvement requirement is designed to encourage students to develop awareness and understanding of civic responsibility and of the role they can play in supporting and strengthening their communities."